How long will the visit last at Boston Children's? Will it start on time?

 What can you do if you have questions after the visit?

-Please feel free to contact the Nutrition Center staff with any questions at 617-355-6177.
+Please feel free to contact the Nutrition Center staff at Boston Children's with any questions at 617-355-6177.

 Questions that involve re-evaluation, new education or significant time lapse since your child's initial appointment will require a scheduled follow-up clinic visit.